snaaleeye/eng114_ansible/readme.md

 Why YMAL:
 - Used with Ansible - Docker - compose - Kubernetes - Cloud formation etc.
 - YAML to create PLAYBOOKS

+Steps to create YAML playbook
+1. Navigate to `/etc/ansible`
+2. `sudo nano nginx-playbook.yml`

+3. To run playbook use this command
+`ansible-playbook nginx-playbook.yml`